2019 Bucknell Bison football team

-The 2019 Bucknell Bison football team represents Bucknell University in the 2019 NCAA Division I FCS football season.
-They are led by first-year head coach Dave Cecchini and play their home games at Christy Mathewson–Memorial Stadium.
-They play as a member of the Patriot League.
+The 2019 Bucknell Bison football team represented Bucknell University in the 2019 NCAA Division I FCS football season.
+They were led by first-year head coach Dave Cecchini and played their home games at Christy Mathewson–Memorial Stadium.
+They played as a member of the Patriot League.

-Previous season

-The Bison finished the 2018 season 1–10, 1–5 in Patriot League play to finish in last place.
-In January 2019 the Bucknell Athletics Department announced that Joe Susan would be stepping down as head football coach to serve in a new position within the department.
-Susan compiled a 38−61 record during his nine-year tenure with the Bison, winning the Patriot League Coach of the Year in 2014.
-On February 6 it was announced that Dave Cecchini, the former head coach of Valparaiso, would be the 27th Bob Odell Head Football Coach at Bucknell University.

 Preseason

 Preseason coaches' poll

 The Patriot League released their preseason coaches' poll on July 30, 2019 (voting was by conference head coaches and sports information directors).
 The Bison were picked to finish in seventh (last) place.

 Preseason All-Patriot League team

 The Bison had two players selected to the preseason All-Patriot League team.